drstearns/tutorials/src/https/index.md

 sudo ufw allow 443
 ```

 After the ports are open, you can run the `letsencrypt` command.
 DigitalOcean used to include this command in the "Docker x.x.x-ce on Ubuntu 16.04" One-Click app image, but they seem to have removed it in more recent versions.
-You can verify whether it's already installed by trying to execute `letsnecrypt -h`.
+You can verify whether it's already installed by trying to execute `letsencrypt -h`.
 If you get an error saying that the command is not found or is not yet installed, you can install it easily using this command:

 ```bash
 apt update && apt install -y letsencrypt